-Well we did it !! bought an old Narrow-boat, and re-furbed it.
+Well we did it !!
+Returned to UK and bought an old Narrow-boat, and re-furbed it.
 Picture above is it going into water on Monday 5th august, after we got it 90% finished on dry land.

 We set ourselves a budget of 12 grand to buy and get one, either done, or needing doing.
 Well we pretty well realised very soon, that amount of money doesn’t get you much of a narrow boat..and we looked at a lot. most of them wrecks in various different forms.